Peter Fraser, Baron Fraser of Carmyllie: Early life and family

 He was born in Luanshya, Zambia, where his father, George Robson Fraser, served as a Church of Scotland minister.
 He attended preparatory school in Grahamstown, South Africa, until the age of 12, when his mother, Helen Jean Meiklejohn, died.
 Prime Minister Anthony Eden intervened at the request of family friend Brendan Bracken to help Fraser obtain a scholarship to Loretto School, Musselburgh, East Lothian, the private school where Eden was a trustee.
 He graduated with BA (Hons) and LLM (Hons) from Gonville and Caius College, Cambridge, in 1967, before completing his studies at the University of Edinburgh.
 He was elected to the Faculty of Advocates in 1969 and he lectured part-time in constitutional law at Heriot-Watt University from 1972 to 1974.
 He chaired the Scottish Conservative lawyers Reform Group in 1976.
 In 1979 he was appointed Standing Junior Counsel for the Foreign and Commonwealth Office and became a Queen's Counsel in 1982.

 In 1969 he married Fiona Murray Mair.
-The couple had three children: Jane, Jamie and Katie.
+The couple had three children: Jane, Jamie, and Katie, as well as 8 grandchildren.